AI Security Tools Are Creating GTM Categories That Didn't Exist 12 Months Ago

 New categories have no established frame.
 The buyer's mental model is incomplete or absent.
 This creates two simultaneous requirements that most companies handle poorly:

 Requirement 1: Educate the market on the category.
 This demands thought leadership, published research, speaking engagements, and content that explains the problem space — not the product.
-Companies that skip this step find themselves constantly explaining what they do rather than why they are the best at doing it.
+Gartner research finds that B2B buyers value third-party interactions 1.4× more than digital supplier interactions, which is why category-educating content produced by the vendor is only half the job; third-party validation carries more weight (Gartner, 2023).

 The tension is real: you cannot rely on the category's reputation to validate your company, because the category has no reputation yet.
 Your company's evidence IS the category's credibility.